nest/nestml/doc/running.rst

 To generate code that is compatible with particular release versions of NEST Simulator, the code generator option  ``nest_version`` can be used.
 It takes a string as its value that corresponds to a git tag or git branch name.
 The following values are supported:

+- The default is the empty string, which causes the NEST version to be automatically identified from the ``nest`` Python module.
 - ``"v2.20.2"``: Latest NEST 2 release.
 - ``"master"``: Latest NEST GitHub master branch version (https://github.com/nest/nest-simulator/).